joelwaymack/age-graph/README.md

      ```

   3. In a terminal, start the API in the `/Graph.Api` directory by running `dotnet run`
+  4. Navigate to <http://localhost:5054/swagger> to exercise the API.

 - Web App
   1. In a terminal, install the dependencies in the `/Graph.WebApp` directory by running `npm i`